Freedom to Speak Up Guardian

 As a nationally defined role, the FTSU Guardian will focus on the key area of supporting individuals to raise concerns that are in the interest of patients or the public.
-However, in addition to this, the FTSU Guardian role within North Durham CCG also encompasses supporting staff to raise concerns with regard to dignity at work (such as bullying and harassment).
+However, in addition to this, the FTSU Guardian role within DDES CCG also encompasses supporting staff to raise concerns with regard to dignity at work (such as bullying and harassment).
 Gill will therefore be able to advise CCG colleagues on the right policies and processes for individuals to be aware of if they wish to raise a dignity at work concern.

 You can contact Gill in the following ways:

 The role of the FTSU Guardian is new to the CCG, therefore the organisation will be working alongside Gill to understand more about the role and how it can support our staff.
 Any important updates or information for staff with regard to “Speaking up” will be provided in this section.

 - For more information on the role of FTSU Guardian and how to speak up, read Raising Concerns (Whistleblowing) on NHS Employers website.

 - Raising and responding to concerns film: Health Education England have produced a number of films and supporting information to support individuals who wish to “Speak up” on the page Raising and Responding to Concerns (Whistleblowing).